GoodRequest/BackendAssignment-Fitness/README.md

 ### How to start

 - fork or download this repository
-- install dependecies with `npm i`
+- install dependencies with `npm i`
 - create fitness_app database (application access `postgresql://localhost:5432/fitness_app`, make sure you use correct port and db name )
 - create db schema and populate db with `npm run seed`
 - run express server with `npm start`